Environmental Studies is an open major; there is a process required before you can switch or declare your major.

 - You will receive a reply with an appointment time to meet with the adviser.

-- When you arrive for your advising meeting, please bring all your questions about the major and how it might fit within your academic and career goals.
+- Please bring your list of questions about the major and how it might fit within your academic and career goals.

 We encourage you to apply early if you are interested in this major.